benkoshy/pagy/docs/extras/calendar.md

 ## Caveats

+!!!warning Display Message when empty
-- Calendar pages with no records are accessible but empty: you may want to display some message when `@records.empty?`.
+Calendar pages with no records are accessible but empty: you may want to display some message when `@records.empty?`.
+!!!